-The ISA's mandate is to ensure that the resources of the international seabed beyond the limits of national jurisdiction will be developed for the benefit of all humankind (UNCLOS 1982 Articles 136, 137.2 and Article 145) by 'attracting investment and technology, whilst demanding that necessary measures be taken to ensure effective protection of the marine environment' (Van Nijen 2018: 134).
-The role of ISA is not to prevent mining in The Area but to identify locations where mining will be permitted by state sponsored companies.
+The ISA's mandate is to ensure that the resources of the international seabed beyond the limits of national jurisdictions will be developed for the benefit of all humankind (United Nations Convention on the Law of the Sea: arts.
+136, 137.2, 145) by 'attracting investment and technology, whilst demanding that necessary measures be taken to ensure effective protection of the marine environment' (Van Nijen, Van Passel and Squires 2018: 134).
+The role of ISA is not to prevent mining in The Area but to identify locations where mining will be permitted by state-sponsored companies.
 Within the exploration contracts of the ISA, it is up to the companies granted exploration licences to monitor and report on their own environmental impacts, and sponsoring states are expected to monitor and enforce the activities undertaken by mining companies.
-Scholars, scientists and activists have argued that the different roles of ISA stand in direct conflict, highlighting its 'dual mandate of promoting the development of deep-sea minerals whilst ensuring that this development is not harmful to the environment' (IUCN 2020).
-As Levin et al. (2020) argue, there 'is no other precedent of an international intergovernmental treaty body ...attempting to act as a minerals licensing, environmental permitting, monitoring and enforcement, and revenue collection agency, as is required of the ISA' (Levin et al. 2020: 789).
-Furthermore, with an annual budget of less than US\$10 million (ISA 2018), the ISA lacks the capacity to monitor or regulate the contracts in the deep oceans, kilometres beneath the ocean surface.
+Scholars, scientists and activists have argued that the different roles of the ISA stand in direct conflict, highlighting its 'dual mandate of promoting the development of deep-sea minerals whilst ensuring that this development is not harmful to the environment' (International Union for the Conservation of Nature [IUCN] 2018).
+As Levin, Amon and Lily (2020: 789) argued, there 'is no other precedent of an international intergovernmental treaty body ... attempting to act as a minerals licensing, environmental permitting, monitoring and enforcement, and revenue collection agency, as is required of the ISA'.
+Further, with an annual budget of less than US\$10 million (ISA 2018), the ISA lacks the capacity to monitor or regulate the contracts in the deep oceans, kilometres beneath the ocean surface.

-Seabed mining has been identified as one of five sectors with a high potential for development within the European Commission's blue growth strategy, alongside coastal tourism, aquaculture, blue energy and blue biotechnology (Scholaert 2020).
-From 2010-16, the European Union funded the Pacific Community (SPC) to develop model deepsea mining legislation for Pacific Island states through the SPC-EU DSM project and the Abyssal Initiative (DSMC 2019).
-This is despite deep concerns raised by civil society organisations that rather than seeking to regulate the industry, the SPC-EU DSM project was enabling it and creating an unfounded perception of a social license to operate (DSMC 2019).
-Indeed, the SPC was established as a colonial structure in 1947, and today it acts as a conduit of funding from donor nations though providing technical and scientific advice to Pacific island countries.
-It is largely funded externally by the Australian Government, EU, France, New Zealand and the United States (SPC 2020) and currently has an Australian Director-General (SPC 2020).
-Only one year after its inception, the SPC-EU DSM project had developed a Regional Legislative and Regulatory Framework for Deep Sea Minerals Exploration and Exploitation (RLRF) 'without the meaningful discussion of PIC governments and their citizens' to ensure that 'targeted countries are in a position to comply with their national and international obligations as seabed activities progress' (DSMC 2019: 6).
+Seabed mining has been identified as one of five sectors with a high potential for development within the European Commission's Blue Growth Strategy, alongside coastal tourism, aquaculture, blue energy and blue biotechnology (Scholaert 2020).
+From 2010 to 2016, the European Union (EU) funded the Pacific Community (formerly the South Pacific Commission [SPC]) to develop model deep-sea mining legislation for Pacific Island states through the SPC-EU Deep Sea Minerals (DSM) Project and the Abyssal Initiative (Deep Sea Mining Campaign [DSMC], London Mining Network [LMN] and Mining Watch Canada [MWC] 2019).
+This is despite deep concerns raised by civil society organisations that rather than seeking to regulate the industry, the SPC-EU DSM Project was enabling it and creating an unfounded perception of a social license to operate (DSMC, LMN and MWC 2019).
+Indeed, the SPC was established as a colonial structure in 1947, and today it acts as a conduit of funding from donor nations by providing technical and scientific advice to Pacific Island Countries (PICs).
+It is largely funded externally by the Australian Government, EU, France, New Zealand and the United States (US) and currently has an Australian directorgeneral (SPC 2021).
+Only one year after its inception, the SPC-EU DSM Project had developed the Pacific-ACP Regional Legislative and Regulatory Framework for Deep Sea Minerals Exploration and Exploitation (DSMC, LMN and MWC 2019) 'without the meaningful discussion of PIC governments and their citizens' to ensure that 'targeted countries are in a position to comply with their national and international obligations as seabed activities progress' (DSMC, LMN and MWC 2019: 6).